Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 In the summer there is higher humidity, you sweat more, and most people don’t tend to experience dry skin.
-Therefore I recommend CF Phloretin for summer.
+Therefore, I recommend CF Phloretin for summer.

 Here are the caveats and points to consider:

-- If you have oily skin and are prone to breaking out, go for CF Phloretin
+- If you have oily skin and are prone to breaking out, go for CF Phloretin.

 How long will it take to see the benefits?

 In my own experience, improvements can continue up to a year or beyond and will continue to protect your skin thereafter.

-It’s important that you always use vitamin c serums with sun protection to get the maximum benefits.
+It’s important that you always use vitamin C serums with sun protection to get the maximum benefits!

 Both skin products have their uses and the benefit you’ll get from either one will be significant when used even for just a few months.

 If you’ve never tried a high-end skin serum before, then it might be hard to justify the price.
-However, because both of these skin serums can last up to 6-7 months if you’re just using it on your face and you put it in the fridge after every use, this makes the cost of a skin serum a bit easier to digest.
+However, because both of these skin serums can last up to 6-7 months if you’re just using it on your face and put it in the fridge after every use, the cost of a skin serum a bit easier to digest.

 Too expensive?
 If these skin serums by SkinCeuticals are too expensive for you, then you can check out my article on cheap vitamin c serums.